 One of the most commonly used instruments is a four-item screener called HITS, which was copyrighted in 2003 by Kevin Sherin, MD, MPH, MBA, FACPM, FAAFP, health officer and director of the Florida Department of Health in Orlando, FL.
 Each item is scored from one to five, and a score of greater than ten is considered positive for IPV.
 The instrument can be viewed here: http://www.orchd.com/violence/documents/HITS_eng.pdf.

-Jacqueline Campbel, PhD, RN, FAAN, a professor and noted expert on IPV at Johns Hopkins University School of Nursing in Baltimore, MD, says there needs to be a renewed commitment to routine screening for IPV in all health care settings, but she also notes that clinicians need to persevere when patients are not forthcoming on the issue or they are unable to respond.
+Jacqueline Campbell, PhD, RN, FAAN, a professor and noted expert on IPV at Johns Hopkins University School of Nursing in Baltimore, says there needs to be a renewed commitment to routine screening for IPV in all healthcare settings, but she also notes that clinicians need to persevere when patients are not forthcoming on the issue or they are unable to respond.

 Campbell points out that emergency staff would not forget to ask patients about whether they are allergic to medications, so questions about IPV need to be similarly prioritized, she says.

 What stops some clinicians from inquiring about IPV is they are unsure of how to respond if a patient reports she or he faces danger or violence at home.
 Having established relationships with community organizations is vital in these instances, says Campbell.